 Huge Power From the Recently Announced Graphics Cards

 Although running some of the heftier recent VR titles is possible on slightly older cards, it’s no secret that the key to quality VR gaming is high resolution and framerate.
-With the soon to be released RTX 30 series showing some astounding promise, and AMD’s response on the horizon, shortly, it won’t be a matter of whether you can run your chosen VR headset, it will be how much you can crank the graphics!
+With the powerful new graphics cards from Nvidia and AMD, the RTX 30 series and the RX 6000 series respectively, high-quality VR gaming is more affordable than ever!
+It's no longer a matter of whether you can run your chosen VR headset, it will be how much you can crank the graphics!

 Increased Triple-A Developer Interest, Adding to a Backlog of Great Titles